plantanapp/documentation/docs/tokens/script-examples.md

 This article presents a series of fully working **Razor Script (experimental)** examples, each with a detailed description.
 These samples are ready for you to use as-is or adapt for your Plant an App project.
 Each script demonstrates different aspects of the Razor context available in this token type.

+## How to Use These Examples

+* Copy any example and use it as a **Razor Script (experimental)** token in Plant an App.
+* If you want to test a TokenParameters example, make sure you invoke the token with the expected parameters set.
+* Use the reflection/dump property scripts to explore the underlying DNN objects and discover available data fields for custom logic and display.

 ****

 ## 1. Working with the Module Object